 - He was often broke and in debt, though his wife was rich, his speller sold nearly 100 million copies and he landed America’s first blockbuster book deal, $42,000 over 14 years.
 He borrowed $1,500 from Alexander Hamilton so he could move to New York and start the country’s first daily newspaper, American Minerva.

-- He wrote the first American dictionary in 1806, A Compendious Dictionary of the English Language.
+- Webster wrote the first American dictionary in 1806, A Compendious Dictionary of the English Language.
 Critics complained it had too many vulgar words.
-Noah Webster replied he took out two-thirds of the vulgar words in Dr. Samuel Johnson's dictionary, leaving out arse, bum, fart and turd.
+He replied he took out two-thirds of the vulgar words in Dr. Samuel Johnson's dictionary, leaving out arse, bum, fart and turd.
 He did keep piss, boghouse, buggery, sodomy and catamite.

-To write his dictionary, he learned 26 languages, including Old English, German, Greek, Latin, Italian, Spanish, French, Hebrew, Arabic, and Sanskrit.
+13. To write his dictionary, he learned 26 languages, including Old English, German, Greek, Latin, Italian, Spanish, French, Hebrew, Arabic and Sanskrit.

-- He founded Amherst College with Emily Dickinson’s grandfather, and Emily went to school with Noah Webster’s grandfather.
+14. He founded Amherst College with Emily Dickinson’s grandfather, and Emily went to school with Noah Webster’s grandfdaughter.
 She later wrote that her lexicon (Webster’s dictionary) was her only companion.

-- He was an 18th century sock puppet who anonymously praised his own work and trashed his critics.
-The phrase 'sock puppet,' meaning ‘false online identity,’ didn’t make it into Merriam-Webster until 2009.
+15. He was an 18th century sock puppet who anonymously praised his own work and trashed his critics.
+The phrase 'sock puppet,' meaning ‘false online identity,’ made it into Merriam-Webster in 2009.